 Where applicable, prices include VAT.
 The last admission is 30 minutes before closing time.

 Leaflets with a map and illustrations are provided in several languages.
 Copies can be purchased at 50p each.

 An illustrated short history of the College is available at the Porters’ Lodge, price £8.

 A free activity sheet is available for children to help them enjoy their visit and learn about the College and its history.

-On some days in the summer hours period a Guided Tour is offered at 11am and 3pm, subject to a minimum of 4 persons and a maximum of 20.
-There is a charge of £10 for this which includes the admission fee; the tour includes areas of the College, such as the Longwall Library Quad, which are not open to the general public.
+On some days in the summer hours period (see above) a Guided Tour is offered at 11am and 3pm, subject to a minimum of 4 persons and a maximum of 20.
+There is a charge of £12 for this which includes the admission fee; the tour includes areas of the College, such as the Longwall Library Quad, which are not open to the general public.
 Information and tickets may be obtained from the Visitor Desk on the day.

 Refreshments and Shop

-Refreshments, including morning coffee and snacks, light lunches and afternoon teas are available in the Old Kitchen Bar and Riverside Terrace.
+Refreshments, including morning coffee and snacks, light lunches and afternoon teas are available in the Old Kitchen Bar and Riverside Terrace Monday-Saturday from 10am to 5.30pm (closed on Sunday).
 Our Visitor Shop sells recordings of the College choir, various publications on the College and other areas of interest, along with souvenirs.

 Old Members of College wishing to visit Magdalen should please refer to this page, which provides useful information for alumni.

 National Gardens Scheme: On Sunday, 27 June the College and Grounds will be open for the National Gardens Scheme.
 Charges are as above; as all proceeds go to the NGS there are no free admissions on this day.
 The Old Kitchen Snack Bar will be open for light lunches, refreshments and teas.

-Oxford Open Doors: On Sunday, 9 September the College and Grounds will be open as part of the Oxford Open Doors weekend.
+Oxford Open Doors: On Saturday, 11 and Sunday, 12 September the College and Grounds will be open as part of the Oxford Open Doors weekend.
 There is no charge for admission.
-The Old Kitchen Snack Bar will be open as usual.
+The Old Kitchen Snack Bar may be open as usual.
 Various events may be organised and information will be provided here nearer the time.